In this article, we will cover the following:

-Do you have a team member who wants to highlight a channel she's created, and share it with her peers across the industry?
+Do you have a team member who wants to highlight a created channel and share it with her peers across the industry?
 There are also sharing buttons in the Share menu that can help share her channel on LinkedIn, Facebook, or Twitter.

 Important: Sending people the channel link does not add them to the channel.
 When sharing a channel link, learners must click the Join button to join the channel, which allows their progress to appear in channels analytics.

 Maybe you created a channel for someone else on your team to build up.
 Or, maybe someone on your plan started a channel, but now someone else has moved into their role - including being in charge of adding content and members to the channel.